-We recognize that monitoring human rights risks is critical for all stakeholder groups, but that not all groups require the same type or degree of monitoring, resources and support.
-With that in mind, we have identified key high-risk groups that require more rigorous monitoring, including manufacturing suppliers, panelists and Nielsen employees-for the latter group, it is particularly important to monitor those who perform their job responsibilities in the field.
-Nielsen is continually revising our approach to providing these groups and others with the resources and information they need to recognize and address potential human rights risks or opportunities that might come up in the course of their work or interactions with Nielsen.
+We recognize that monitoring human rights risks is critical for all stakeholder groups, but that some groups may require a heightened type or degree of monitoring, resources and support.
+With that in mind, we have identified key high-risk groups that require more rigorous monitoring: manufacturing suppliers, panelists and Nielsen employees-for the last group, it is considered particularly important to monitor those who perform their job responsibilities in the field.
+Nielsen is continually evolving our approach to providing these groups and others with the resources and information they need to recognize and address potential human rights risks that might come up in the course of their work or interactions with Nielsen.
 More information on these resources can be found in the "Training available to our staff" section below.

 As it relates to our supply chain, Nielsen understands that electronics manufacturing poses greater risks of human rights and supply chain violations than other sectors, particularly in certain geographies.
-To address this particular risk, in addition to the required environmental, social and governance (ESG) assessment, Nielsen requires its electronics manufacturing suppliers in high-risk countries to complete specific social compliance questionnaires addressing human rights and fair labor conditions at the production facility level.
-These self-assessments are required on a regular basis to monitor and evaluate human rights and labor risks within supplier organizations.
-The results of these questionnaires, along with other supplier due diligence tools and subsequent dialogue, determine the need for social audits to be conducted by a third-party audit firm.
+To assess and address this particular risk, in addition to the required Environmental, Social and Governance (ESG) assessment, Nielsen requires its electronics manufacturing suppliers to complete specific social compliance questionnaires addressing human rights and fair labor/employment conditions at the production facility level.
+These self-assessments are required on a regular basis to monitor and evaluate human rights and labor/ employment risks within supplier organizations.
+The results of these questionnaires, along with other supplier due diligence tools (such as the Responsible Business Alliance's risk assessment platform and our third party supplier ESG assessments) and subsequent dialogue, determine the suitability for social audits to be conducted by a third-party audit firm.

 Additionally, for all active suppliers, Nielsen uses an online, third-party platform available to members of the Responsible Business Alliance (RBA) to assess conformance with the RBA Code Section A.1, which states, among other standards, that: "Forced, bonded (including debt bondage), or indentured labor, involuntary prison labor, slavery or trafficking of persons shall not be used."
 This risk assessment online platform is used to evaluate specific supplier and factory risks with respect to the RBA Code (including Section A.1) by inherent risk, sector and location.
-This was the first year that we assessed active suppliers across the globe (4,000+ companies) with this tool, significantly increasing our coverage of the suppliers monitored for this risk.
+In 2022 we continued using this tool to assess active suppliers across the globe for this risk.